gsbdarc/rf_bootcamp_2025/docs/day1.md

 #### **Copy** all files where the **second type** is “Flying” into a folder named flying/.

-# PUT EXAMPLE OF POKEMON
+`altaria_Dragon_Flying_none.png`

-## 🔰 Task 3: Report the pokemon image with the largest file size
+## 🔰 Task 3: Move all Pokemon with rock in the **name** to a folder report largest and smallest file size

-### 🧠 Focus: Understanding different flags you can use
+### 🧠 Focus: moving, piping, data flags

 ### 💪 Challenge:

-#### Find the file which has the largest size, smallest size

-#### Bonus: craft a command that will only report the largest file size and name of the file
+#### Move all files that have the word "rock" in their name to a folder called rock_names/.
+Report the largest and smallest file size in the rock_names folder.

 {: .tip}
 >This has to do with flags you can use with the 'ls' command

 {: .tip}
->The `head` command can be used to limit the output to the first line the `|` pipe operator can be used to pass the output of one command to another command.
+>The `grep` command can be used to list files based on their names.
+The `|` operator can be used to pipe the output of one command into another.

 ## 🔰 Task 4: Make a file with all the water type Pokemon names
 ### 🧠 Focus: Using grep to filter files based on content